Newhaven Circular Walk

 6 Bishopstone to Newhaven Harbour (2.9 kms)

-2. There are a number of options for the walk to Newhaven.
-You could stay on the coastal path, which has a multitude of surfaces including shingle and tram lines.
-The Vanguard Way and SOVW both follow the raised bank to the right, which can be overgrown.
-Neither is particularly comfortable underfoot.
-The suggested (more sheltered) option is to continue past a Vanguard Way signpost in 120 metres, follow the path through small right and left turns in 45 metres, then in 40 metres when you reach two concrete blocks (with tram lines ahead) veer right across the shingle and in 30 metres turn left on a sunken grassy path which runs to the left of the raised bank (the original River Ouse, now little more than a trickle, is the other side of the bank).
+3. For the suggested option, continue past a Vanguard Way signpost in 120 metres (this reduces the shingle walking ahead and is advisable even if you intend to take the Vanguard Way), follow the path (and tram lines) through small right and left turns in 45 metres, then in 40 metres when you reach two concrete blocks (with the tram lines continuing ahead) veer right across the shingle and in 30 metres turn left on a sunken grassy path which runs to the left of the raised bank (the original River Ouse, now little more than a trickle, is the other side of the bank).
+Alternatively, for the Vanguard Way, take to the bank and turn left.

-4. In 80 metres there is an information panel about the Chaley Heritage Marine Hospital (excavated on your left) and the nurses’ accommodation (on your right).
-In 60 metres turn right on concrete at a wooden 3 armed signpost, by an information panel about the ‘changing coastlines’.
-In 45 metres you pass another information panel, with the Mill Pond now on your right.
+7. For the suggested route, having turned right at the 3 armed signpost, in 45 metres you pass another information panel, with the Mill Pond now on your right.
 In 35 metres you pass a timeline information panel and in 30 metres turn left at a 4 armed wooden signpost (but note that there are further excavated buildings and information panels ahead).

-5. Follow the Vanguard Way on a narrow path along the raised grass bank, with the Mill Creek to your left.
+8. Follow the Vanguard Way on a narrow path along the raised grass bank, with the Mill Creek to your left.
 Visible ahead of you to the right is the platform of the old Bishopstone Beach Halt station (which can also be seen from the train).
 The Coastwatch Lookout is visible ahead to the left, the new port approach road is directly ahead and Denton and South Heighton are on the hills ahead to the right.
 In 550 metres go through a wooden gate, now with the railway line alongside on your right.
 In 30 metres you go under the new port access road.
 In 270 metres ignore a footbridge over the Mill Creek (the coast path joins you here).
-In 40 metres go up steps which take you over the railway line.
-In 60 metres, on leaving the steps, continue ahead on a narrow and sometimes overgrown path alongside the railway line (it is often easier to go down the steps to your right and turn left on the road - for Mamoosh Bakery you also go down the steps and follow the directions in the Tea section).

-6. In 120 metres, at the end of the bushes, continue on the raised grass bank, which drops to ground level.
+10. In 120 metres, at the end of the bushes, continue on the raised grass bank, which drops to ground level.
 In 45 metres continue on Beach Road (later Clifton Road and Railway Road).
 Despite the industrial surroundings, a collection of signs indicates that you are on the Vanguard Way, SCT, SOVW and England Coastal Path.
-In 250 metres you reach the first turning on the left, Beach Close (only marked on the right here) before a row of terraced houses.
+In 250 metres you reach the first turning on the left, Beach Close (only marked on the right here) before a row of colourful terraced houses.

-7. To finish at Newhaven Harbour station: Turn left on Beach Close for Newhaven Harbour station, which is not signposted here.
+11. To finish at Newhaven Harbour station: Turn left on Beach Close for Newhaven Harbour station, which is not signposted here.
 In 30 metres, turn left on Transit Road (which looks even less promising) to reach the station in 70 metres.
 Trains for Lewes and Brighton leave from Platform 2, reached via the footbridge.

 © Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml